Are your kitchen counters covered with clutter and your kitchen cabinets cram full of chaos?

 So let’s get started …

-OK so use the kitchen declutter checklist below to focus on one small area of clutter every day.
-Just click on the item for your daily prompt.
+Use the checklist to focus on one small area of your kitchen every day.
+Click the links for a daily prompt.

-It will give you 10 suggestions of clutter to look for.
-Now you will NOT have all of them.
-Some WILL seem crazy.
-But they will help you open your eyes to the unwanted clutter in your kitchen hiding in plain sight.
+You won’t have them all – and some may seem crazy – but they will open your eyes to the unwanted clutter in your kitchen hiding in plain sight.

 - Kitchen Utensils